Banff Travel Tips: 30+ Things to Know Before You Go

 As winter progresses and the lake freezes, you can skate on Lake Louise and cross country ski across the lake and on various trails in the area.

-Celine Brewer and kids skating on Lake Louise
+Celine Brewer skating on Lake Louise with her kids.

 Should I rent a car in the winter?